 Meeting in person:

-Troop leaders and service unit volunteers, follow the new COVID-19 guidance to decide whether and how to host in-person activities.
-If you decide to host, be sure to share the participation information with families, and collect the included waiver.
-These guidelines are based on the color-coded California Blueprint for a Safer Economy, which ties infection metrics to possible activities.
+Troop leaders and service unit volunteers must follow the new COVID-19 guidance to decide whether and how to host in-person activities.
+If/when you decide to host, be sure to share the participation information with families, and collect the included waiver.
+These requirements are based on the color-coded California Blueprint for a Safer Economy, which ties infection metrics to possible activities.
 As such, it's subject to change.
 Be sure to check frequently for updates.

 When you can't meet in person: